Tenshin000/CogniPredictAD/README.md

 In this context, we could also introduce a new feature that identifies patients based on their geographic area of origin.
 Since ADNI participants are from the United States and Canada, their area would be classified as North America.
 If, for example, we were able to integrate a European dataset compatible with ADNI for predicting Alzheimer's disease, we could analyze whether geographic area affects the likelihood of developing the disease.
 This approach could open the way to new and interesting lines of research.

 It is also essential to harmonize the variables (mapping and units for imaging) and enrich the database with complementary modalities (genetics, PET, blood biomarkers) and longitudinal information, thus reducing reliance on a few cognitive scores.

+Additionally, implementing a **Neural-Network pipeline** would provide a valuable benchmark against the traditional algorithms used here.
+A practical approach is to start with a fully connected network for tabular inputs (standardized features, embedding layers for categoricals, dropout and batch-normalization) and to extend to modality-specific architectures where appropriate (CNN backbones for imaging, LSTM/GRU or Transformer encoders for longitudinal series) with a late fusion layer for multimodal integration.
+Train with class-weighted loss or focal loss and balanced/stratified minibatches to address label imbalance, use nested cross-validation, early stopping and learning-rate schedulers for robust model selection, and apply calibration (e.g. temperature scaling) before clinical use.

-However, CogniPredictAD is already a good support tool for doctors in helping with the diagnosis of Alzheimer's.
+*However, CogniPredictAD is already a good support tool for doctors in helping with the diagnosis of Alzheimer's.*